ndp/aida-americas.org-src/sites/all/modules/fckeditor/README.txt

 ---------------------
 Image Assist can be integrated with FCKeditor.
 To do this, simply copy the modules/fckeditor/img_assist_fckeditor.js file to modules/img_assist/img_assist_fckeditor.js.
+Note: this version of the FCKeditor module only supports the 1.x versions of the Image Assist module.

 Modules: Link to content (EXPERIMENTAL)
 ---------------------------------------